EESSI/docs/docs/blog/posts/2026/04/eessi-musica.md

 modifying module files in place was possible.
 The downsides were reproducibility and portability, there would be obvious work involved with building the stack again upon the next OS upgrade.
-That said, everything worked much more smoothly than with EESSI-extend, it was possible to build all the software that was listed and run basic tests with Slurm.
+That said, everything worked much more smoothly than with `EESSI-extend`, it was possible to build all the software that was listed and run basic tests with Slurm.
 We had some open questions around interoperability between custom modules and EESSI, and whether it would be problematic to mix